Background to KCM

 Adding an additional location to your KCM

-Kindergarten Cluster Managers must seek approval from the Department of Education and Early Childhood Development (DEECD) for each additional kindergarten service they wish to add to their cluster.
-Expansion plans should be discussed with the appropriate regional DEECD staff.
+Kindergarten Cluster Managers must seek approval from the Department of Education and Training (DET) for each additional kindergarten service they wish to add to their cluster.
+Expansion plans should be discussed with the appropriate regional DET staff.

 Applications to add an additional service(s) to your kindergarten cluster management organisation must be submitted through the Kindergarten Information Management system.